-\Permission of Practicum Supervisor required.
+^{}Permission of Practicum Supervisor required.

-EARLY CHILDHOOD TRANSFER OPTION - M027
+EDUCATION - EARLY CHILDHOOD TRANSFER OPTION - M027

-This program is designed for students interested in transferring to a four-year school for a degree in Early Childhood Education (Pre-K through Grade 2).
+This program is designed for students interested in transferring to a fouryear school for a degree in Early Childhood Education (Pre-K through Grade 2).
 In addition to transfer, graduates of this program are eligible to apply for teacher certification through the Massachusetts Department of Early Education and Care (DEEC).
+Graduates of HCC Education programs are expected to demonstrate developing skills toward all required teacher competencies.

-COURSE TITLE COURSE NUMBER PREREQUISITES CREDITS SEMESTER TAKEN GRADE GENERAL EDUCATION REQUIREMENTS 26 College Composition I: Expository Writing and Research ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
-3 College Composition II: Writing about Literature ENG 102 English 101 with a grade of C- or higher 3 Introduction to Psychology (B) PSY 110 Eligibility for ENG 101 3 World Regional Geography (B) GEO 110 3 Social Science (B) 3 General Biology for Non-Majors: The Processes of Life (D) BIO 101 Eligibility for ENG 101 4 Laboratory Science (D) 4 Number Systems (D) MTH 125 MTH 095 with a grade of D - or better or adequate score on the Mathematics Placement Examination 3 PROGRAM REQUIREMENTS 31 Education in America EDU 100 3 Early Childhood Programs EDU 101 Eligibility for ENG 101 3 Child Development and Behavior EDU 104 Eligibility for ENG 101 3 Guiding Children's Behavior EDU 120 EDU 104 with a grade of C or better and ENG 101 eligibility 3 Children with Disabilities in the Educational Setting EDU 208 EDU 104 with a grade of C or better and ENG 101 eligibility 3 Assessment, Observation and Documentation EDU 218 Satisfactory completion of 30 credits of work that includes EDU 100, 101, 104, 208, 210 All EDU courses with a grade of C or better and ENG 102 3 Curriculum in Early Childhood Education EDU 210 EDU 104 with a grade of C or better and ENG 101 4 Student Teaching Practicum and Seminar EDU 213 Completion of 30 credits that includes EDU 100, 101, 104, 208, 210, ENG 101 & 102 passed with a grade C or higher, a GPA of 2.7, prerequisites or co-requisites EDU 120 and EDU 218.
+COURSE TITLE COURSE NUMBER PREREQUISITES CREDITS SEMESTER TAKEN GRADE GENERAL EDUCATION REQUIREMENTS 26 College Composition I: Expository Writing and Research 2 ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
+3 College Composition II: Writing about Literature 2 ENG 102 English 101 with a grade of C- or higher 3 Introduction to Psychology (B) PSY 110 Eligibility for ENG 101 3 World Regional Geography (B) GEO 110 3 Social Science Elective (B) 3 General Biology for Non-Majors: The Processes of Life (D) BIO 101 Eligibility for ENG 101 4 Laboratory Science Elective (D) 1 4 Number Systems (D) MTH 125 MTH 095 with a grade of D - or better or adequate score on the Mathematics Placement Examination 3 ' PROGRAM REQUIREMENTS 31 Education in America EDU 100 3 Early Childhood Programs EDU 101 Eligibility for ENG 101 3 Child Development and Behavior 3 EDU 104 Eligibility for ENG 101 3 Guiding Children's Behavior EDU 120 EDU 104 with a grade of C or better and ENG 101 eligibility 3 Children with Disabilities in the Educational Setting EDU 208 EDU 104 with a grade of C or better and ENG 101 eligibility 3 Assessment, Observation and Documentation EDU 218 Satisfactory completion of 30 credits of work that includes EDU 100, 101, 104, 208, 210 All EDU courses with a grade of C or better and ENG 102 3 Curriculum in Early Childhood Education EDU 210 EDU 104 with a grade of C or better and ENG 101 4 Student Teaching Practicum and Seminar EDU 213 Completion of 30 credits that includes EDU 100, 101, 104, 208, 210, ENG 101 & 102 passed with a grade C or higher, a GPA of 2.7, prerequisites or co-requisites EDU 120 and EDU 218.
 And permission of the Education Department.
 6 Computer Technology in Education (PreK-6) EDU 268 EDU 104 with a grade of C or better and ENG 101 eligibility (sophomore status recommended) 3

-EARLY CHILDHOOD TRANSFER OPTION - M027 continued
+EDUCATION - EARLY CHILDHOOD TRANSFER OPTION - M027 continued